 Pour the batter into a muffin tin and fill half full.
 Take a mixture candy bar and shove it into the middle and add a bit more batter to cover the candy bar.
 Bake according to package directions.

 Candy Fudge (Reese’s No-Bake-Fudge)

-You can also try this Reese’s No-Bake Fudge recipe made using leftover Reese’s peanut butter cups.
+You can try this Reese’s No-Bake Fudge recipe made using leftover Reese’s peanut butter cups.
 Or, if you have other candy left over, try adding that candy to your favorite fudge recipe.